themeteseyrek/backup-novit-website.github.io/_posts/2019-09-19-abqaiq-report.md

     <span class="smalltext">> Higher-resolution is available upon clicking on imagery.</span>
 </table>

 Finally, our user interface plots the number of vessels in observation area with respect to dates.
-This provides an intuitive view for observing the potential bottlenecks in the supply chain.
-In below figure, which is also part of our user interface the unprecedented rise in number of waiting vessels can be observed even easier.
+This provides an intuitive view for observing the potential bottlenecks in the supply chain and the figure below shows the sudden rise in the amount of ships waiting in the anchorage area.

 <a href="{{ "img/abqaiq_report/histogram.jpg"  | relative_url }}" target="_blank"><img class="img-fluid" src="{{ "img/abqaiq_report/histogram.jpg"  | relative_url }}"></a><span class="smalltext">> Higher-resolution is available upon clicking on imagery.</span>

-But even then, it looks like this doesn't look like this is something that hasn't happened before.
+But even then, the unprecedented nature of the event might not be easy to notice due to natural fluctuations that happen now and then.
 This is why we introduced our "Change Over Time" function to optionally plot a differential of the number of vessels in view.
-With this view, after the attacks on Abqaiq it can be observed that this kind of rise in waiting vessels is so unprecedented that it has never happened at least within the last 2 years.
+With this view, after the attacks on Abqaiq it can be observed that this kind of rise in waiting vessels is so unusual that something of this magnitude has never happened before within our recording period of the past two years.

-The red plot line in figure below is the "Change Over Time" function and it shows how much the numbers have changed with respect to previous ship count.
+The red plot line in the figure below is the aforementioned "Change Over Time" function and it shows how much the numbers have changed with respect to the previous ship count.
 The blue dotted line shows this kind of rise has never happened in 2 years time.

 <a href="{{ "img/abqaiq_report/histogram_wDiff.jpg"  | relative_url }}" target="_blank"><img class="img-fluid" src="{{ "img/abqaiq_report/histogram_wDiff.jpg"  | relative_url }}"></a><span class="smalltext">> Higher-resolution is available upon clicking on imagery.</span>

-Our user interface also provides and Excel export functionality for those who would like even more detailed data such as the marked ship locations, specific dates and times of the satellite acquisitions, and our AI's measurement of the ship lengths.
-This of course also allows analysts to use us as a data source for their multi-source analyses.
+Our user interface also provides an Excel export functionality for those who would like even more detailed data such as the marked ship locations, specific dates and times of the satellite acquisitions, and our AI's specific measurements of the ship lengths.
+This allows analysts to use us as a data source for their multi-source analyses and to feed data into their pre-made models.
 A sample export from Ras Tanura Anchorage is included with this report and can be downloaded [here.][2]

 <a href="{{ "img/abqaiq_report/excel_export.png"  | relative_url }}" target="_blank"><img class="img-fluid" src="{{ "img/abqaiq_report/excel_export.png"  | relative_url }}"></a><span class="smalltext">> Higher-resolution is available upon clicking on imagery.</span>

 Bringing it all together Novit.AI's product provides an intuitive visual and numerical data source for your analysis needs.
-Our portal covers the largest ports on the world and it's expanding.
+Our portal covers some of the largest oil terminals in the world and we're constantly at work expanding it.

 <a href="{{ "img/abqaiq_report/full.jpg"  | relative_url }}" target="_blank"><img class="img-fluid" src="{{ "img/abqaiq_report/full.jpg"  | relative_url }}"></a><span class="smalltext">> Higher-resolution is available upon clicking on imagery.</span>